Athletes bemused by Sochi haters

 The American freestyle skier David Wise said his wife and their two-year-old had made the trip to Russia and he had no fears for their safety.

-"I can't say enough good things about the organizers here.
+"I can't say enough good things about the organisers here.
 We had a really smooth process getting into the country," he said.

 "I don't think anybody has felt any danger since we've got here."